sabbir28/AutoTraderX/README.md

 # AutoTraderX
-"Trade smarter with AutoTraderX – AI-powered automated trading for profit and efficiency.
-Get started now!"
+Trade smarter with AutoTraderX – AI-powered automated trading for profit and efficiency.
+Get started now!
 ## Overview

 AutoTraderX is an innovative automated trading platform that harnesses the power of neural AI to execute trades intelligently and efficiently.
 This README file serves as a guide to help users understand and use the application effectively.